asyncapi/community/BOUNTY_PROGRAM.md

 # AsyncAPI Bounty Program

+The AsyncAPI Bounty Program is a specification of the software development process, customized to meet the needs of the AsyncAPI Initiative.

+The AsyncAPI Bounty Program operates exclusively on donated funds, does not seek financial profit, uses publicly and freely available tools only, and has as its main purpose rewarding contributors to open source software while creating an artificial set of time constraints to make the schedule for achieving programming targets predictable.

+Anyone may implement this specification of the software development process with or without any modification in any way they find suitable.

 ## Budget

-The budget of the Bounty Program per calendar year is twenty thousand US dollars 00 cents (USD 20,000.00), which is five thousand US dollars 00 cents (USD 5,000.00) per calendar quarter (three calendar months).
+The budget of the Bounty Program per calendar year is twenty thousand US dollars and 00 cents (USD 20,000.00), which is five thousand US dollars and 00 cents (USD 5,000.00) per calendar quarter (three calendar months), split as follows:

+- four thousand six hundred US dollars and 00 cents (USD 4,600.00) per calendar quarter as the total amount of reward for Bounty Issues

+- four hundred US dollars and 00 cents (USD 400.00) per calendar quarter as the cost of the Bounty Program Coordination

-Reward for Bounty Issue of Complexity Level `Medium` is two hundred US dollars 00 cents (USD 200.00).
+Reward for Bounty Issue of Complexity Level `Medium` is two hundred US dollars and 00 cents (USD 200.00).

-Reward for Bounty Issue of Complexity Level `Advanced` is four hundred US dollars 00 cents (USD 400.00).
+Reward for Bounty Issue of Complexity Level `Advanced` is four hundred US dollars and 00 cents (USD 400.00).

-Approximate quantity of Bounty Issues per calendar quarter round varies from thirteen to twenty five (from ((12 * 400) + (1 * 200)) to (25 * 200)).
+Approximate maximum quantity of Bounty Issues per calendar quarter round varies from twelve to twenty three (from ((11 * 400) + (1 * 200)) to (23 * 200)).

 ## Prioritization of participants